Zold1/linux-basics/Linux Paths.md

 ## What is the relative path?

 Relative path is defined as path related to the present working directory(pwd).
-Suppose I am located in /home/imran and I want to change directory to /home/imran/linux-practices.
-I can use relative path concept to change directory to linux-practices and also devopsdir directory.
+Suppose I am located in /home/zold and I want to change directory to /home/imran/linux-basics.
+I can use relative path concept to change directory to linux-basics and also devopsdir directory.

 ``` console
 zold@Zold:~$ pwd